lapingenieur/mancho.sh/docs/tutorial.md

         mancho.sh -- -h
         mancho.sh -- --help

+# Verbosing mode

+When verbosing mode is activated, the program will output a bit more infos.
+By default (since `v1.4.2`), verbosing mode is uncativated.
+To use it, add `--verbose` or `-V` to your command.

+If you want to deactivate it, just type in `--silent` or `-s`.

 # Configuration

 The configuration file is in `~/.config/mancho.sh/config.sh`.
 It is in fact an included bash script, so you can do way more than just setting variables.